cies/kubuntu-setup/firefox/README.md

 # Firefox

 Firefox comes pre-installed on Kubutnu.
+It easily is one of my most used apps, and still has a horrible story for power users.

 ## Plugins